ViniGarcia/HeterNet/README.md

         BDW: 20000.0
 ```

-Finally, policies and general requirements can be defined as a list of strings for each metric evaluated.
+<p align="justify">Finally, policies and general requirements can be defined as a list of strings for each metric evaluated.
 Such requirements are relational expressions.
-For example, the following policies define that the mapping process should return results with costs less than or equal to 100, latency less than 550, and bandwidth greater than or equal to 10000:
+For example, the following policies define that the mapping process should return results with costs less than or equal to 100, latency less than 550, and bandwidth greater than or equal to 10000:</p>

 ```
 REQUIREMENTS:           #ALLOWS >, >=, <, <=, ==, != REQUIREMENTS